Corporate Lawyer Resume Example

 Mix it up.
 Using five or six different action verbs across your experience section keeps things fresh and highlights your range.
 This helps recruiters see your impact instantly.

 If you’re new to M&A law, don’t stress.
-I always tell people to showcase relevant internships, volunteer roles, and extracurriculars-they count for more than you think.
+I always tell people to showcase relevant internships, volunteer roles, and extracurriculars-they count for more than you think, especially when paired with a strong cover letter.

 Highlight any student groups or research projects where you negotiated, drafted documents, or analyzed cases.
 Recruiters look for these transferable skills, not just paid jobs.